- a new classic

 So you could say fizz has always been Frieda’s thing.

-We believe that to realise the true potential of Tasmanian fruit you can’t always play by the rules and we deliberately choose small-scale, artisanal approaches to our winemaking, revisiting ancient techniques, always seeking to maximise quality.
+We believe that to realise the true potential of Tasmanian fruit you have to break a few rules.
+We deliberately choose small-scale, innovative, labour intensive but hands-off approaches to our winemaking, revisiting ancient techniques, always seeking to maximise quality.
 Doing crazy things carefully.

 You will find this fingerprint on all our wines as we seek to achieve balance, complexity and freshness with maturity.
 Consequently, we disgorge and then release our wines when we judge that they are ready to drink.
 This means that the wines may not be released in chronological order.
 Of course you can still cellar our wines further if you wish, as they will retain their freshness and vibrancy for many years to come.

 The name is our surnames.
 The brand logo comes from our joint signature shown below.